What is a hand plane?

 Disadvantages of the bevel-up hand planes are:

-- Blade adjuster knobs that are out of reach of my fingers when planing.
+- Blade adjuster knobs that are out of reach when planing.

-- No chip breaker.
+- Lacking a chip breaker.
 Sometimes the chip breaker helps with hard to plane woods.

 - Lower total mass